 Using teaching, exercises and brief panel interviews with class participants, students can expect to identify their subtype and deepen their understanding of how their behavior is influenced by their instinctual drives.

 The Enneagram System’s 27 Personality Subtypes by Beatrice Chestnut is used to help participants identify and understand their subtype behavior.
 The class is taught in a one day format.
-Recommended preparation for this class: Foundations of the Enneagram of Personality Types.
+Recommended preparation for this class: The Development and Structure of the Enneagram of Personality Types.

 February 24, 2018

 9:00am – 4:00pm

 $80 per person which includes class workbook and lunch.

 $45 per person if you have attended this class before, and are not bringing a friend(bring your class materials and lunch is included)

 $10 per person if you have attended this class before, and are bringing a friend(bring your class materials and lunch is included)

 REGISTER ONLINE | Click HERE